 Animal Crossing was my saving grace in quarantine

 If you asked me in April who Tom Nook was and why he needed bells from me, I would’ve suspected that you were having a stroke.
-If you asked me the same question now, I would tell you that Tom Nook is a raccoon to whom I owe money.
+If you were to ask me the same question now, I would tell you that Tom Nook is a raccoon to whom I owe money.

 I’ve been really annoying this summer about Animal Crossing.
-You know, the game where you move to a remote island and build it from the ground up for you and your island neighbors — who just so happen to all be animals — while paying back an enormous debt to raccoon landlord Tom Nook?
-Yeah, that one.
+You know, the game where you move to a remote island and build it from the ground up for you and your island neighbors — who just so happen to all be animals — while paying back an enormous debt to raccoon landlord Tom Nook.
 The game has basically been around forever, but the newest version, New Horizons, dropped in March.

 Anytime someone has asked me on a Zoom call what my quarantine has looked like for the past four months or so, my answer has been Animal Crossing — with a little bit of embroidery sprinkled in.